Why UX comes last on most web teams

 Web teams will need to pivot to address this change.

 UX won't be needed as much time for findability anymore.
-The emphasis can shift to producing high-quality, semantic content that can be served in a structured and coherent way.
+The emphasis must shift to producing high-quality, semantic content that can be served in a structured and coherent way via multiple channels (web, smart-TV, Alexa, AI chatbot, etc.)

-Of course, it's still early days and AI has a lot of issues to overcome.
+Of course, it's still early days and AI has lots of issues to overcome.
 Further, the current chat-dominated interfaces do not work well for people with literacy issues.

-Additionally, I expect many existing findability patterns to remain.
-They'll always be a need for traditional navigation to support exploratory behaviour.
+Additionally, I expect many existing web findability patterns to remain.
+They'll always be a need for traditional websites and navigation to support exploratory behaviour.

 But jump ahead a few years to ChatGPT 5 or 6.
 Imagine their capability.